How can I help myself?

 A self-help, or peer support group, offers an opportunity to meet up with people who have gone through the same sort of experiences as you.
 It can help you feel less isolated and give you and other group members a chance to share how you cope with your feelings and experiences.

 You can also access peer support groups online, through forums, social media sites or online communities.
-While online peer support can be extremely helpful, it’s important to remember that you don’t always know who you’re talking to, so you should think carefully about what information you want to share.
-See Mind’s online booklet How to stay safe online for tips.
+While online peer support can be extremely helpful, it is important to remember that you do not always know who you are talking to, so you should think carefully about what information you want to share.

 Relaxation and mindfulness techniques

-Learning a relaxation technique won’t help you resolve obsessive thoughts or compulsions, but it may help you deal with anxiety that you experience as a result of your OCD.
+Learning a relaxation technique will not help you resolve obsessive thoughts or compulsions, but it may help you deal with anxiety that you experience as a result of your OCD.
 Relaxation techniques can teach you:

 Some people may also find mindfulness techniques helpful to manage unwanted or intrusive thoughts and reduce anxiety.
 Mindfulness is a way of paying attention to the present moment, using techniques like meditation, breathing exercises and yoga.